 “This is Our Watch” is a complete toolkit of resources to help tobacco retailers better understand and comply with FDA tobacco regulations.
 Tobacco retailers play a direct role in protecting kids from nicotine addiction and the deadly effects of tobacco use.
 Learn what tobacco retailers need to do to comply with the rules designed to prevent our nation's youth from becoming the next generation of Americans to die prematurely from tobacco-related disease.

 Retail Sales of Tobacco Products offers more information about federal rules that retailers must follow as well as information on regulations, guidance, and webinars for retailers.

-Beginning December 2019, it is illegal for a retailer to sell any tobacco product – including cigarettes, cigars and e-cigarettes – to anyone under 21.
+Did You Know?It is illegal for a retailer to sell any tobacco product – including cigarettes, cigars, smokeless tobacco, and e-cigarettes – to anyone under 21.